-(taken after successful completion of HIS 205 and HIS 206 and admission to the program)
+(taken after successful completion of HIS 205 and HIS 206)

 In all of our teacher education programs, you are required to complete a student teaching or internship experience.
 In addition, a minimum number of units of practicum is required, which involves supervised field experience with a practicing teacher.